-If you signed or are asked to sign an arbitration agreement in order to work or continue to work at PennyMac, you can contact us, Baker Curtis & Schwartz, P.C., at 415.433.1064.
+If you signed or are asked to sign an arbitration agreement in order to work or continue to work at PennyMac, you can contact us, Baker Curtis & Schwartz, at 415.433.1064.
 You can also complete the on-line form on this webpage.

 Pennymac Employees Beware

-Despite the Court’s rulings in this case, it is possible that PennyMac may continue in its effort to prevent employees from acting collectively to challenge PennyMac’s wage and hour practices.
+Despite the Court’s rulings in this case, it is possible that PennyMac may continue in its effort to prevent employees from challenging PennyMac’s wage and hour practices or participating in these cases.
 It is also possible that PennyMac may continue in its efforts to convince or require employees to release their claims for less than what they are worth.

 Documents Related To The Case